octopus-network/restaking-base/README.md

 # Restaking Base

 `Restaking Base` is a near contract designed to restake NEAR tokens for `CC PoS` (Consumer Chain PoS).
-There are several user roles when interacting with the contract, including `Staker`, `CC PoS`, and `CC Gov` (Consumer Chain Governance). `Stakers` can stake their NEAR tokens through the contract, transfer their staking management rights, and gain the right to restake to `CC PoS` to provide security, receive rewards from `CC PoS`, and also bear the risk of being slashed. `CC Gov` is responsible for managing `CC PoS` and deciding whether to execute slashes submitted by `CC PoS`.
+There are several user roles when interacting with the contract, including `Staker`, `CC PoS`, and `CC Gov` (Consumer Chain Governance). `Stakers` can stake their NEAR tokens through the contract, and gain the right to restake to `CC PoS` to provide security, receive rewards from `CC PoS`, and also bear the risk of being slashed. `CC Gov` is responsible for managing `CC PoS` and deciding whether to execute slashes submitted by `CC PoS`.

 Contents: